 Navy Wounded Warrior has provided assistance to over 7,600 seriously wounded, ill and injured service members located throughout the country.

-Stay connected with Team Navy on Facebook and Instagram, and join us in cheering for the team at the 2022 Warrior Games!
+Stay connected with Team Navy on Facebook and Instagram, and join us in cheering for the team at the 2023 Warrior Games Challenge!

-The Trials are part of the adaptive sports and recreation program designed to promote the mental and physica well-being of the wounded, ill and injured service members who participate.
+The adaptive sports and recreation program promotes the mental and physical well-being of wounded, ill, and injured service members as part of a larger continuum of care that service members receive through Navy Wounded Warrior.

-The Trials are also a test of the athletes’ resiliency, overall strength and endurance.
-For many, participation represents another milestone along their path to recovery, and an opportunity to meet other wounded warriors who face similar challenges.
+For many, participation in adaptive athletics represents another milestone along their path to recovery, and an opportunity to meet other wounded warriors who face similar challenges.

-Teams include active-duty service members and veterans with upper-body, lower-body, and spinal cord injuries, traumatic brain injuries, visual impairment, serious illnesses and post-traumatic stress.
-The Paralympic-style competitive event will feature 12 sports: archery, cycling, field, golf, indoor rowing, powerlifting, shooting (precision air sports), sitting volleyball, swimming, track, wheelchair basketball and wheelchair rugby.
+Teams at Warrior Games Challenge include active-duty service members and veterans with serious wounds, injuries, and illnesses, both visible and invisible.
+The Paralympic-style competitive event will feature 12 sports: archery, cycling, field, golf, indoor rowing, precision air sports (shooting), powerlifting, track, sitting volleyball, swimming, wheelchair basketball, and wheelchair rugby.

 Whether athletes are practicing at home or competing during the DoD Warrior Games, attention and focus are the keys to success.
 From the types of bows used in competition to the sport’s origin, click here to learn more about the sport.